cbrownstein/brownstein.co-do/content/post/10-telltale-signs-of-termite-infestation/index.md

 They are well-known for the damage they cause to buildings, crops, and forests.

-Termites are prevalent in all continents except for Anatartica.
+Termites are prevalent in all continents except for Antarctica.

 Like ants, termites live in colonies that can range in size from a few hundred to several million individual termites.